 Food processing: What is it?

-Any technique used to turn fresh foods into refined food items is referred to as food processing.
+Any technique used to turn fresh foods into refined food items is referred to as food process.
 This may entail just one of several operations, such as washing, cutting, pasteurising, freezing, fermenting, packaging, cooking, or a combination of several.
 Adding ingredients to food is another aspect of food processing, such as doing so to increase shelf life.

 What are the causes of food processing?